tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Self-Join

-- Joining a table to itself
+- Joining a table to itself.

 ```sql
 SELECT